 More pages will be added during the year particularly the breeds that Darwin studied.

-John Ross, an enthusiastic pigeon fancier, breeder and judge.
+John Ross, an enthusiastic pigeon fancier,

 The Charles Darwin Trust advisor on fancy pigeons.